 St Kassians Church

-Especially look out for the beautiful stuccos, which were applied in 1754.
+In particular you should look out for the beautiful stuccos, which were applied in 1754.
 In total, there are 12 frescoes on the church’s walls and roofs, the largest being along the middle aisle.
 So do look up when you visit.

 Over the past years it has been carefully renovated and now shines as brightly as ever.
 It’s open to the public and located super centrally, so there’s no reason not to have a peek.